ycanatilgan/ycanatilgan.github.io/index.md

 [Link to another page](./another-page.html).

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.
+This page is still under construction!
+Check back in a day!

 # Welcome to My Portfolio Page!

 I am a developer with 3 years of experience.
 2+ years of this was game development.
 I am a person who likes to learn and develop by myself.
 Since high school, I have had many small-scale enterprises and studies with my interest in technology.
 During my years at college, I decided what I wanted to do and developed myself as a